adele97/powerlifting-insights/docs/_posts/2025-01-05-new-year-new-weightclass.markdown

 ---
 layout: post
 sitemap: true
-title:  "New Year New Weight class?
+title:  "New Year, New Weight class?
 Two Proposals Beyond 84kg"
-title_rss:  "New Year New Weight class?
+title_rss:  "New Year, New Weight class?
 Two Proposals Beyond 84kg"
 date:   2025-01-05 12:00:00 +0100
 categories: posts
-seo_title: "New Year New Weight class?
+seo_title: "New Year, New Weight class?
 Two Proposals Beyond 84kg"
 description: "This article makes two proposals to increase the limit of the super heavy weight class for women in IPF powerlifting.
 The data for this analysis comes from the openpowerlifting database."
 ---